 Location: Ashoka University.
 Participants will study and attend lectures on campus, be housed in Ashoka men’s or women’s hostels (residence halls), and eat meals in Ashoka’s dining mess.

-Thanks to the generosity of our sponsors, for at least the first year of the new program, all students at PROMYS India 2021 will receive full scholarships which cover all tuition, housing in residence halls, meals, required books, and approved travel to and from the programme.
+Thanks to the generosity of our sponsors, for at least the first year of the new program, all students at PROMYS India will receive full scholarships which cover all tuition, housing in residence halls, meals, required books, and approved travel to and from the programme.

 Application: The application includes a challenging problem set, application form, recommendation from a mathematics teacher, and school report card(s).

 Click here for student comments about PROMYS.